-Junior High Performers Emerging Leaders Succession Pool LEADING SELF LEADING OTHERS LEADING FUNCTIONS Focused on personal leadership agility and capability development Focused on building team leadership and sharpening potential Focused on broader organisational leadership and actualising potential
+Junior High Performers Emerging Leaders Succession Pool LEADING SELF LEADING OTHERS LEADING FUNCTIONS Focused on personal Focused on building team Focused on broader leadership agility and leadership and sharpening organisational leadership capability development potential and actualising potential

 SUCCESSION PLANNING

 A key part of our people strategy is ensuring we have robust succession plans in place.
 Annual reviews are conducted to understand the health of the leadership pipeline, review the career progression of key employees, and recommend intervention plans where necessary.
 These efforts work to ensure that the Group has a ready pool of talents to draw from in the face of the rapidly evolving banking landscape.